VodopaDev/CS401-Chicago-Crime-Analysis/README.md

 * Flatten/explode the violations after parsing them.
 * Add a distric (and/or community area and/or ward) column to have new means of grouping.
 This can be done using the Chicago geospatial data in Geojson from [here](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Neighborhoods/bbvz-uum9).

 Displaying our results will mostly be achieved with maps.
 For example an interactive map showing the failed/passed inspections over time.
-Same for the risk levels can be done.
+We expect to find a lot of differences between districts

 List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
 Show us you've read the docs and some examples, and you've a clear idea on what to expect.
 Discuss data size and format if relevant.